osrg/namazu/README.md

 `clean.sh` is an optional clean-up script for each of the execution.

 #### Step 5
-Run `earthquake summary /tmp/x` for summarizing the result.
+Run `nmz summary /tmp/x` for summarizing the result.

-If you have [JaCoCo](http://eclemma.org/jacoco/) coverage data, you can run `java -jar bin/earthquake-analyzer.jar --classes-path /somewhere/classes /tmp/x` for counting execution patterns as in [FOSDEM slide 18](http://www.slideshare.net/AkihiroSuda/tackling-nondeterminism-in-hadoop-testing-and-debugging-distributed-systems-with-earthquake-57866497/18).
+If you have [JaCoCo](http://eclemma.org/jacoco/) coverage data, you can run `java -jar bin/nmz-analyzer.jar --classes-path /somewhere/classes /tmp/x` for counting execution patterns as in [FOSDEM slide 18](http://www.slideshare.net/AkihiroSuda/tackling-nondeterminism-in-hadoop-testing-and-debugging-distributed-systems-with-earthquake-57866497/18).

 ![doc/img/exec-pattern.png](doc/img/exec-pattern.png)